fls-bioinformatics-core/galaxy-tools/README.markdown

 You will also need to restart Galaxy for the changes to take effect.

+Note:

-(Note that tests are available for each tool, but the test data is not currently in this repository.)
+ * The XML files also contain test for each tool, but the test data is not currently in this repository.

+ * The tool ids of the FLS tools are weakly namespaced by an "fls_" prefix on the tool ids.

 fastq_screen
 ------------